 A 2nd cross = Miss 10 minutes playtime/sit outside class for 15 minutes monitored by Teacher/TA A 3rd cross = Go to another class, for the rest of the session.
 The class that the child is sent to needs to be chosen on the day, dependent on a range factors, such as the class is with their regular class teacher etc. Miss 15 minutes of lunchtime/next playtime.
 The child would then return to their class with a chance to choose the right behaviour.
 Individual class teachers may choose to speak to parents/send a letter home, at the end of the school day about the behaviour to work at ways to improve this in future.

 A 4th cross = If the behaviour remained poor or there was another incident of poor behaviour - sent to Head teacher or Deputy.
 Parents informed through letter home inviting them in to discuss behaviour.
+The child will remain in a safe space in the class bubble.

 Some serious anti-social behaviour, such as physical violence and swearing/shouting at adults, will result in the child moving to 3 or 4 crosses and them being removed from the class.
 Incidents are recorded on CPOMS (Child Protection Online Management System) and tagged with the Behaviour category.
+During the full reopening, behaviour will be dealt with appropriately in the class 'bubble'.
+Any serious concerns will be discussed with parents and a risk assessment carried out if the chronology identifies that the child frequently displays the behaviour